-The Rad-(radiation absorbed dose) old CGS unit-definition is that amount of any radiation which deposits of 100 ergs of energy in one gram of any material.
+The Rad (Radiation Absorbed Dose) old CGS unit-definition is any radiation of 100 ergs of energy in one gram of any material.

-The Gray-SI derived unit-equivalent to the deposition of one joule of energy per kilogram = 100 Rad.
+The Gray-SI derived unit-equivalent to the deposition of one joule of Energy per kilogram=100 rad.

-Quality Factor (Q) used to relate the absorbed dose of various kinds of radiation to the biological damage caused to the exposed tissue.

-----Converts the absorbed dose (Rad or Gray) to a unit of dose equivalence.
+Quality Factor (Q) used to relate the absorbed dose of various kinds of radiation to the biological damage caused to the exposed tissue. ----Converts the absorbed dose (Rad or Gray) to a unit of dose equivalence.

-Formula-----H = DQ

-H = dose equivalent (Rem or Sievert)

-D = absorbed dose (Rad or Gray)

-Q = Quality factor (QF)
+Formula-----H = DQ H = dose equivalent (Rem of Sievert) D = absorbed dose (Rad or Gray) Q = Quality factor Quality Factors

-Quality Factors

-X-Rays, Gamma Rays, Positrons, Electrons (Including Beta particles)--1 Slow Neutron ---3 Fast Neutron and protons--10 Alpha particles-----20
+X-Rays, Gamma Rays, Positrons, Electrons (Including Beta particles)

+Slow Neutron ---3 Fast Neutron and protons--10 Alpha particles-----20

-$\underline{\text{Dose Equivalent}}$ (H) is a measurement of the dose equivalent by multiplying the absorbed dose by the quality factor.
+Dose Equivalent (H) a measurement of the dose equivalent by multiplying the absorbed dose by the quality factor.